iangoodnight/pwc/131/javascript/README.md

 ```

-Our output shows all our tests as passing indicating our solution either our
+Our output shows all our tests as passing, indicating either that our solution
-solution is correct or our testing methods are flawed.
+is correct or our testing methods are flawed.

 ## Task 2 > Find Pairs

 You are given a string of delimiter pairs and a string to search.

-Write a script to return two strings the first with any characters matching
+Write a script to return two strings, the first with any characters matching
 the "opening character" set, the second with any matching the "closing
 character" set.